NativeScript/docs-v7/docs/core-concepts/navigation.md

 ### Navigate back

-The topmost frame tracks the pages the user has visited in a navigation stack.
+Each frame tracks the pages the user has visited in a navigation stack.
 To go back to a previous page, you need to use the **goBack** method of the topmost frame instance.

 ``` JavaScript
 const topmost = require("ui/frame").topmost;